pingcap/docs/tidb-cloud/vector-search-changelogs.md

 ---
-title: TiDB Vector Search Changelogs
+title: Vector Search Changelogs
 summary: Learn about the new features, compatibility changes, improvements, and bug fixes for the TiDB Vector Search.
 ---

-# TiDB Vector Search Changelogs
+# Vector Search Changelogs

 ## 2024 Releases